Hierarchical subspace models for contingency tables: Concluding remarks

 In this paper we only considered log-affine model.
 Note that there are some nonlinear models of interaction terms for two-way tables, such as the RC association model.
 It seems clear that we can separately fit a nonlinear model to each maximal compact component of a hierarchical model, as long as the models for dividers are saturated.
 However conformality of a general nonlinear model with respect to a given hierarchical model has to be carefully defined and this is left to our future study.

-The separation by dividers are closely related to the notion of collapsibility (e.g.\ \cite{asmussen1983}) of hierarchical models.
-Localization of statistical inference to the marginal table of a maximal compact component seems to correspond to the collapsibility to the component.
-Also our results for Markov bases for HSMs are closely related to those of \cite{sullivant-toric-fiber}. \cite{sullivant-toric-fiber} is more concerned with Markov bases for models with latent variables and marginalization of latent variables.
+The separation by dividers are closely related to the notion of collapsibility (e.g.\ \citet{asmussen1983}) of hierarchical models.
+Localization of statistical inference to the marginal table of a maximal extended compact component seems to correspond to the collapsibility to the component.
+Also Theorem 1 suggests the effectiveness of using mixed parameterization for contingency tables, i.e., we fit log-linear models for maximal extended compact components and connect them by marginal probabilities as in (\ref{eq:mle}).
+Furthermore our results for Markov bases for HSMs are closely related to those of \citet{sullivant-toric-fiber}. \citet{sullivant-toric-fiber} is more concerned with Markov bases for models with latent variables and marginalization of latent variables.
 Collapsibility and marginalization properties of HSM require further investigation.

-In the computation of the MLE for the hierarchical models, it is known that the algorithm can be localized into the marginal tables of maximal cliques for chordal extension of the simplicial complex associated with the model, which is smaller than maximal compact component (e.g.\ \cite{Badsberg-Malvestuto}).
+In the computation of the MLE for the hierarchical models, it is known that the algorithm can be localized into the marginal tables of maximal cliques for chordal extension of the simplicial complex associated with the model, which is smaller than maximal compact component (e.g.\ \citet{Badsberg-Malvestuto}).
 By using the notion of ambient hierarchical model discussed in Section \ref{subsec:closure}, it may be possible to localize the inference to smaller units than maximal extended compact component also in the HSMs.

 Another important question on hierarchical subspace model is the necessity of saturation of the model for dividers.
 Saturation of the model for dividers is a sufficient condition for localization of statistical inference, but it may not be a necessary condition.
 There may exist some important models, for which statistical inferences can be localized to extended compact components without the requirement of saturation of dividers.
 This question also needs a careful investigation.